-Tommaso and Angela are siblings who came home to Puglia after many years spent away.
-The change was not a quick decision.
-They had been talking about it for a long time, but last spring, they were ready to move back home to take over the running of the olive orchards inherited from their father.
-They decided to produce an olive oil that they could be proud of.
-Tommaso took over the running of his father’s lands – which has left him breathless.
-Angela returned home for good, after years of visiting at every chance.
-She has begun the process of qualifying as a professional olive oil taster and dedicates herself to making a first-rate product, with her brother.
-This is a culmination of years of dreaming, that has finally come true.
+Tommaso and Angela are siblings who came home to Puglia after many years spent away from their family farm, determined to produce an olive oil that they could be proud of from the lands their father had worked for years.
+Tommaso took over the running of the olive grove, and Angela began the process of qualifying as a professional olive oil taster and dedicates herself to making a first-rate product with her brother.
+This is a culmination of years of dreaming that has finally come true.

-The olives used in the production of infiore Olive Oil are grown over six olive orchards, which are scattered among the farmland surrounding the villages of Bitonto and Terlizzi, to the north of Bari, the capital city of the Italian region of Puglia.
+The olives used in the production of infiore olive oil are grown on six olive orchards scattered among the farmland surrounding the villages of Bitonto and Terlizzi, north of Bari, the capital city of the Italian region of Puglia.
 Some of these orchards have splendidly evocative names, such as Belvedere (“Beautiful to Behold”), Torre di Regno (“Kingdom’s Tower”) and Conca d’Oro (“Golden Hollow”).

-Infiore Oil is born from a single variety of olive, the Coratina, which is typical of this area of Puglia.
-Their father chose to plant this olive variety because the Coratina tree, despite its not being particularly large, is extremely vigorous and adaptable: it can withstand high temperatures, droughts and parasites, and will grow even in difficult rocky or chalky soils.
+Infiore oil is born from a single variety of olive, the Coratina, which is typical of this area of Puglia.
+Their father chose to plant this olive variety because the Coratina treeis extremely vigorous and adaptable.
+It can withstand high temperatures, droughts and parasites, and will grow even in difficult rocky or chalky soils.